-This reference design provides an example of a highly isolated SiC MOSFET dual-gate driver for the SP3 SiC phase leg modules.
-It can be configured by switches to drive in a half bridge configuration with only one side on at any time and with dead time protection.
+This reference design provides an example of a highly isolated SiC MOSFET dual-gate driver for the SP6LI SiC phase leg modules.
+It can be configured by switches to drive in a half-bridge configuration with only one side on at any time and with dead time protection.
 It can also be configured to provide concurrent drive, if necessary.
-This design is intended for use with Microsemi SiC SP3 modules.
+This design is intended for use with Microsemi SiC SP6LI modules.
 The dead time and gate drive resistance are adjusted by the user to match the requirements of the application.
 Optional dead time protection and optional desaturation protection makes device evaluation easier while lowering the risk of damaging parts.

 In this document, you will find a quick start guide in addition to useful reference information, including the bill of materials and schematics.
-The Gerber files, Verilog code, and the Libero project are available at Microsemi.com product page.
+Contact your local sales office to request Gerber files, Verilog code, and the Libero project.

-This design is offered as an engineering tool for the evaluation of Microsemi SP3 SiC modules in a laboratory environment.
+This design is offered as an engineering tool for the evaluation of Microsemi SP6LI SiC modules in a laboratory environment.
 It has not been tested at voltage across the insulation boundaries.
 It is the responsibility of the engineer to use the proper safety equipment and procedures.
-Reference the appropriate UL or IEC standards for guidance on insulation and creepage requirements.
+Refer to the appropriate UL or IEC standards for guidance on insulation and creepage requirements.